deepset-ai/haystack/docs/concepts/components.md

 Defaults are allowed, as much as default factories and other dataclass properties.

-By default all fields, regardless of their definition, are marked as Optional with default None: however, if you don't explicitly define them as Optionals, Pipeline will make sure to collect all the values of this dataclass before calling the `run()` method, making them in practice non-optional.
+By default `@component.input` sets `None` as default for all fields, regardless of their definition: however, if you don't explicitly define them as Optionals, Pipeline will make sure to collect all the values of this dataclass before calling the `run()` method, making them in practice non-optional.

 If you instead define a specific field as Optional in the dataclass, then Pipeline will **not** wait for them, and will